SamarthKadam/Assignment-01/README.md

 1. Start at 0.
 2. If the current number 'n' is greater than zero and has not been previously used, move 'n' steps backward.
-3. If the number has been used before or moving backward would result in a negative number, move 'n' steps forward instead.
+3. If the number has been used before or moving backward would result in a negative number, move 'n' steps forward instead

+You are already provided with the first 66 sequence of the Recaman sequence below, so you don’t have to write the logic to generate it.
+You are to make an website to **demonstrate it.**
+You need utilize the provided Recaman sequence and draw arcs or lines on the canvas to visualize the sequence at different indices based on the slider value.

 ## Implementation Details